catarina-barata/Skin_RL/README.md

 # 	Incorporating human values into AI-based decision support

 ### Overview
-This repository contains the source code to implement a deep-Q learning model that incorporates human-values in the diagnostic process.
+This repository contains the source code to implement a deep-Q learning model that incorporates human-values in the diagnostic/management process of melanoma patients.
 The model receives features from a standard neural network (e.g. CNN) as well as the softmax probabilities for the different classes.
-It then makes the final decision, based on the policy learned from a reward table defined by medical experts.
+It then makes a recommendation, based on the policy learned from a reward table defined by medical experts.
 The model may keep or change the diagnosis when compared witht the CNN.
-Additionally, we consider the possibility for the model to pick an "unknown" action, where no class is picked.
+Additionally, we consider the possibility for the model to recommend management actions.

 ### System Requirements
 Most experiments were run using a desktop with 16Gb of RAM, an Intel i5-7600 CPU @350HZ, and an NIVIDA Titan Xp.